Green92/Chaudron/README.md

     #inside the project directory with the Sifteo SDK's shell :
     make

-## Run game
+## Run game on emulator

     #inside the project directory with the Sifteo SDK's shell :
-    #-n option allow to specify the number of cube in the simulation.
-    Siftulator -n 9 proto.elf
+    make run

+## Install game a connected Sifteo base

+    #inside the project directory with the Sifteo SDK's shell :
+    make install

 ## Developpement branch